mmxgn/spacy-clausie/README.md

 in your scripts with:

 ```
-:- use_module('clausiepy_pl.py').
+:- use_module('claucy_pl.py').
 ```

 And use it via the `clausie/7` predicate.
 An example can be seen in `problog/test_clausie.pl`:

 ```
-:-use_module('clausiepy_pl.py').
+:-use_module('claucy_pl.py').

-query(clausie('Albert Einstein, a scientist of the 20th century, died in Princeton in 1955.', Subject, Verb, IndirectObject, DirectObject, Complement, Adverb)).
+query(claucy('Albert Einstein, a scientist of the 20th century, died in Princeton in 1955.',Predicate,Arg1,Arg2)).
 ```

 You can run it with:

 ```
-problog test_clausie.pl
+problog test_claucy.pl
 ```

 and get the output:

 ```
-                             clausie('Albert Einstein, a scientist of the 20th century, died in Princeton in 1955.',Einstein,died,,,,):	1
-                      clausie('Albert Einstein, a scientist of the 20th century, died in Princeton in 1955.',Einstein,died,,,,in 1955):	1
+     claucy('Albert Einstein, a scientist of the 20th century, died in Princeton in 1955.',died,Albert Einstein,in 1955):       1
-                 clausie('Albert Einstein, a scientist of the 20th century, died in Princeton in 1955.',Einstein,died,,,,in Princeton):	1
+claucy('Albert Einstein, a scientist of the 20th century, died in Princeton in 1955.',died,Albert Einstein,in Princeton):       1
-clausie('Albert Einstein, a scientist of the 20th century, died in Princeton in 1955.',Einstein,is,,,a scientist of the 20th century,):	1
+   claucy('Albert Einstein, a scientist of the 20th century, died in Princeton in 1955.',is,Albert Einstein,a scientist):       1
 ```

-The variables `Subject`, `Verb`, etc. are self explanatory.
+The variable `Predicate` comes directly from the verb and `Arg1` and `Arg2` are the first and second arguments.

 ## License